tonywaiweb/tinymce-docs/ui-elements/dialog.md

 }
 ```

 **Name:** The name property on the button is used to identify which button was clicked.
-The name property is used as an id attribute to identify dialog components.
+The name property is used as an ID attribute to identify dialog components.
 When we define name: `foobutton` and a user clicks on that button.
 The dialog `onAction` handler will fire and provide event `details.name` will be `foobutton`.
 This will allow developers to create a click handler for ‘foobutton’.
 See dialog `[onAction]()` configuration.

 **Text:** This will be the displayed button text.
 For example, text: ‘do magic’ will create a button with text ‘do magic’.
 Dialog buttons do not support icons at the moment.